-As a result of the unique limitations placed on the design development by the cottage’s proximity to the lake, the process of brainstorming and planning was quite lengthily.
-The couple was eager to expand the space, however, conservation requirements made doing so extremely difficult.
+As a result of the limitations on the design development by the cottage’s proximity to the lake, the process of brainstorming and planning was lengthy.
+The couple was eager to expand the space, however, conservation requirements made doing so difficult.
 “We had to get creative,” Nicole explains.
 “Oke’s team was able to craft an impressive plan that would not only provide us with extra living space, but also maximize what we currently had.”

-The renovation of the couple’s cottage was, according to Tom, “a delicate procedure,” as the entire building was lifted to lay a new foundation in an effort to support and reinforce the existing structure.
-Proper insulation, weatherproofing, air conditioning, and in-floor heating, were among some of the additions that work to elevate the cottage from a damp summer destination to a warm and comfortable four-season getaway.
+The renovation of the couple’s cottage was, according to Tom, “a delicate procedure,” as the entire building was lifted to lay a new foundation to support and reinforce the structure.
+Proper insulation, weatherproofing, air conditioning, and in-floor heating, were among the additions that elevate the cottage from a damp summer destination to a warm and comfortable four-season getaway.